Glasgow–Edinburgh via Falkirk line: History

 The route has historic significance as it was Scotland's first inter-city railway, opening on 2 February 1842 as the Edinburgh and Glasgow Railway.
 It later became a key constituent of the North British Railway.

 Electrification

 The line was electrified in the 2010s.
-It was anticipated that electric Class 380 trains would start running from May 2017, followed by new Class 385 trains from September 2017.
-However, delays to the electrification project mean the 380s did not run until December 2017 and the 385s did not run until July 2018.
+It was anticipated that electric Class 380 trains would start running from May 2017, followed by new Class 385s from September 2017.
+However, delays to the electrification project meant the Class 380s did not run until December 2017 and the 385s until July 2018.